dashevo/.github/README.md

 IMPORTANT NOTE!!

-The Dashevo GitHub repo has been archived.
-The repos have all been relocated to https://github.com/dashpay
+Most repositories in the Dashevo GitHub organization have been archived as active development shifted to https://github.com/dashpay.

-Previously, all development related to Dash Platform happened under the dashevo Github org.
-These repositories have since moved to the DashPay repo.
-This was done to consolidate all the Platform-related activity under one platform.
+Previously, all development related to Dash Platform happened under the dashevo GitHub organization.
+These repositories have since moved to the DashPay organization.
+This was done to consolidate all Dash-related activity under one organization.

-Want to know more about Dash? https://www.dash.org/
+[Vist our website](https://www.dash.org/)to know more about Dash.

-Read this to know more about Dash Platform. https://dashplatform.readme.io/docs
+See the [Dash Platform documentation](https://dashplatform.readme.io/docs) for further information about Dash's Web3 platform.